 A free and “generalized” vaccination campaign will be launched in colleges for 5th graders in order to eradicate the papillomavirus, responsible for 6,000 new cases of cancer each year in France.
-Women who tested positive for the papillomavirus tell BFMTV.com that they wish they could have been vaccinated.j
+Women who tested positive for the papillomavirus tell BFMTV.com that they wish they might have been vaccinated.j

 The papillomavirus vaccine was not an option when Isabelle Gachet was a teenager in the 1990s.
 “At the time, it did not exist.
-We did not talk about it at all”, says this 43-year-old nurse, who was diagnosed with precancerous lesions linked to a papillomavirus two years ago, during a control smear.
+We did not talk regarding it at all”, says this 43-year-old nurse, who was diagnosed with precancerous lesions linked to a papillomavirus two years ago, during a control smear.

 This Tuesday, Emmanuel Macron announced the implementation of a free and generalized vaccination campaign in colleges for 5th graders.
 The objective is to eradicate the papillomavirus, responsible for 6,000 new cases of cancer per year.